-These days traditional print marketing materials have been put on the back burner.
+These days traditional print marketing has been put on the back burner.
 That’s too bad.
-Just because everyone is walking around with a mobile device, doesn’t mean that using traditional marketing materials doesn’t work.
+Just because everyone is walking around with a mobile device, doesn’t mean that traditional marketing materials don’t work for small businesses.

 In this article, you’re going to get a list of the best marketing ideas that you can use to create marketing materials for your business.

 Let’s dive right in.